How to Parent When Your Heart is Broken

 Seize the opportunity to press pause.

-Practice gratitude, hug your kids.
+Practice gratitude, and hug your kids.
 The dishes can wait.

 If your big emotions are stopping you from doing things you’d normally do, please do get help.
 You can reach out to me and I can help you find the resources you need.